-Even though this article specifically discusses the example of a visitor to the U.S. from India, this is applicable in general to any traveler who is traveling from anywhere to anywhere.
+Even though this article specifically discusses the example of a visitor to the U.S. from India in regard to medical evacuation insurance for international travel, it is applicable in general to any traveler who is traveling from anywhere to anywhere.

 We have received a question few times from the customers whether the insurance company would evacuate their parent to India (who is visiting them to the U.S. from India) if they were to get seriously sick such as heart attack or stroke and they already know that it is a pre-existing condition and the insurance company is not going to cover it (or only partially cover it) and they can not afford the treatment in the U.S. Some of the potential customers have also reported that some agents are claiming that they have got some of their customers evacuated to various parts of India.
 Therefore, I would like to explain the basics of the emergency medical evacuation in the simplest possible terms using the most likely scenarios.